Graduate Satisfactory Academic Progress Policy

 - Administrative Withdrawal (ZW)

-- Withdrawal issued on or after 29th day of term (W)
+- Withdrawal issued on or after 29th day of term (WD)

-These outcomes count in the determination of credits attempted, and thus affect the calculation of the student's cumulative rate of progress.
+These grades count in the determination of credits attempted, and thus affect the calculation of the student's cumulative rate of progress.

 Academic Progress Warning

-The dean of Graduate Studies gives the student a written academic warning if the student attempts but does not earn credit for at least 6 credits.
+The dean of the appropriate school gives the student a written academic warning if the student attempts but does not earn credit for at least 6 credits.

 Rescinding an Academic Progress Warning

 An academic warning is in effect until it is rescinded or the student is academically dismissed.
-The dean of Graduate Studies rescinds the academic warning in writing when the student's progress rate returns to a satisfactory level.
-Satisfactory progress can be attained by subsequently earning credit for incomplete outcomes.
+The dean of the appropriate school rescinds the academic warning in writing when the student's progress rate returns to a satisfactory level.
+Satisfactory progress can be attained by subsequently earning credit for incomplete (IN) grades .

 Academic Progress Dismissal